 Students who complete the BS degree requirements with specified CHS grade point averages (GPAs) will have an Honors designation placed on their transcripts.
-The cumulative GPA requirements for graduating with honors are as follows:
+Coursework completed at other institutions are not considered in calculating degree honors.
+The requirements for graduating with honors are as follows:

 Summa Cum Laude: 3.80 - 4.00 GPA

 Magna Cum Laude: 3.65 - 3.79 GPA

 Cum Laude: 3.50 - 3.64 GPA